 Director, Women's Human Rights Program

 Rosalyn Park is the director of The Advocates’ Women’s Human Rights Program, and has participated in fact-finding missions throughout the world.
-Prior to becoming the interim director, Park worked as a staff attorney in the program and with special projects.
-In addition, she represents The Advocates on the World Coalition against the Death Penalty steering committee.
-She is an instructor at the University of Minnesota, where she teaches global gender violence.
+Prior to being appointed director of The Advocates' Women's Human Rights Program, Rosalyn Park was a staff attorney in the Women’s Human Rights Program and on special projects addressing transitional justice and the death penalty.

 Sasha Phelps is a Program Assistant for The Advocates' Refugee & Immigrant Program.
 Born in Cheboksary, Russia, Sasha came to the U.S. sixteen years ago and grew up in Washington, Illinois.
 Sasha contributes to The Advocates' work with refugees and asylum seekers through active engagement with clients, partners and the legal process.
 Excited to further explore Minneapolis, Sasha enjoys conversations over coffee with friends, checking out libraries, and learning new languages.
 Sasha graduated from the University of Illinois with a degree in Political Science and Global Studies.

 Anaid Plascencia is the Development Assistant at The Advocates for Human Rights.
 Her role includes database management, supporting event coordination, and assisting in general fundraising.
 Anaid graduated from Hamline University where she completed a double major in Political Science and Global Studies and a Teaching English as a Foreign Language Certificate.
 She was also the commencement speaker for the 2019 Hamline Undergraduate ceremony.
 As a recent graduate, she is active in the Latino community by teaching English to adult students through the nonprofit Comunidades Latinas Unidas en Servicio, CLUES.
 She has also joined the Speakers Bureau of the Islamic Resource Group, IRG.